 I personally never cared about the negative aspects that much.
 I did endure a lot of freeze and even trained into storms.
 But I somehow enjoyed it because I knew that very few people are mentally strong enough to endure this kind of weather conditions.

-All you need is just a few feets of empty floor space and if you don’t have some then my friend you have some bigger problems to take care of instead of thinking about getting a great body.
+All you need is just an empty floor space and if you don’t have some then my friend you have some bigger problems to take care of instead of thinking about getting a great body.
 Pushups, squats, burpees, sprints, jumps can be done anywhere on a firm flat surface.
-For other exercises you will need some equipment which is readily available all around us.
+For other exercises, you will need some equipment which is readily available all around us.

 You will need an overhead bar to do pullups, leg raises, dips.
 If you can’t find a bar then a tree branch, an empty doorway, rafters in roof, or even a rope stretched around two poles will be a good substitute.
 And if you look carefully than you might find hundreds of such places scattered all around your neighborhood where you can do your pullups.

-For handstand a plain solid wall will work just fine.
+For handstand, a plain solid wall will work just fine.
 You will need some parallel bars for doing dips.
 If you can’t find parallel bars then a couple of some sturdy chairs, wooden crates etc. will fit the bill.
-Take this example for instance:

 For several years I trained into conditions such as these above.
 I never complained because I wanted to get results so bad that it didn’t matter how and where I did it.
 Now I live at a home that has a yard.
 I built my own calisthenics gym there: